 Vulnerability

 Resilience

 The idea of vulnerability/resilience applies equally well to physical entities (people, ecosystems, coastlines) and to abstract concepts (social systems, economic systems, countries).
 The factors that cause the damage are known as hazards, each of which will be associated with some level of risk, or likelihood of occurring.

 Why examine Vulnerability and Resilience?

 Most management of environmental, social and economic issues focuses on the present state of the system, good practices and understanding things that may have gone wrong in the past.
 These are all important steps and are part of good management.
 But they are not enough.
 There is also a need to ensure the future by focusing on the risk that the systems we are managing might be damaged and by being able to see how well our actions might work to make sure a future we want actually arrives.

 The interesting thing about vulnerability is that it can be examined at different levels for different issues and focuses on the future quality of our environmental, social and economic systems.
 It can be used to look at a single issue, or to assess a complex entity such as a country.

-Vulnerability of a country The vulnerability of the environmental, social or economic systems in a SIDS is the result of many factors working together.
+Vulnerability of a country

+The vulnerability of the environmental, social or economic systems in a Pacific Island Country is the result of many factors working together.
 For any one of these issues, the vulnerability will need to consider three aspects: (1) the risk of hazards, (2) the natural resilience and resistance to damage (also known as intrinsic vulnerability), and (3) the acquired resilience / vulnerability to damage.

-Environmental Vulnerability of SIDS SIDS are often quoted as being highly vulnerable because of their isolation, small size, highly fragmented nature, low relief, ecological uniqueness, limited resources, and high exposure to natural hazards.
-When we examine the issues more closely for SIDS we find that several distinct vulnerability issues emerge: (1) Natural hazards (cyclones, droughts); (2) Urbanisation and deforestation; (3) Transboundary issues; (4) Global Climate Change; and (5) Acquired vulnerability that worsens all of the above as damage sustained in the past leads to reduced resilience in the future.
-Social and Economic Vulnerability The most urgent task for beginning the process of fully understanding the overall vulnerability of SIDS will be to reexamine issues of social and economic vulnerability.
+Environmental Vulnerability of PICs

+PICs are often quoted as being highly vulnerable because of their isolation, small size, highly fragmented nature, low relief, ecological uniqueness, limited resources, and high exposure to natural hazards.
+When we examine the issues more closely for PICs we find that 5 distinct issues emerge: (1) Large risk of and low resilience to natural hazards (cyclones, droughts); (2) Internally generated loss of resilience due to relatively low intensity damage over large percentage of the land (deforestation); (3) High intensity anthropogenic damage driven by external forces (transboundary, multinationals); (4) Global Climate Change; and (5) Acquired vulnerability that worsens all of the above as damage sustained in the past leads to reduced resilience in the future.

+Social and Economic Vulnerability

+The most urgent task for beginning the process of fully understanding the overall vulnerability of PICs will be to reexamine issues of social and economic vulnerability.
 It is now clear that there are hazards driven by outside forces we may have limited control over, and others that are being generated internally by the choices we make day-to-day.
-The vulnerability model also predicts that there will be innate strengths and weaknesses in the social and economic systems of SIDS that could be used to advantage or offset to improve the overall situation.
-The challenge is now to identify these elements
+The vulnerability model also predicts that there will be innate strengths and weaknesses in the social and economic systems of PICs that could be used to advantage or offset to improve the overall situation.
+The challenge is now to identify these elements.

+Conclusion

-For development to be sustainable, we clearly need to learn to manage
+For development to be sustainable, we clearly need to learn to manage our vulnerabilities.

-Urbanisation in Malta our vulnerabilities.
 We need to be able to understand and/or manage hazards, natural resilience and acquired resilience.
 This understanding for the first time opens up opportunities for improving our overall vulnerability because it forces us to examine the problem from all angles, instead of just focusing on the risk of disasters.
 Vulnerability management is emerging as a critical part of any sustainable development strategy.